bssw-psip/practice-guides/pages/how_to_create_ptc.md

 | 4 | All developer trained to write unit tests. |
 | 5 | New policy established: All refactored code is covered by unit tests. |

+### Share your PTC

+We encourage you to [share your custom PTC](/ptc-catalog/pages/how-to-contribute.html) with the wider community.
+Please consider contributing back to the PTC Catalog.

 ## Step 4: Record Current PTC Values

 ![Step 4 of PSIP](/practice-guides/assets/images/Step4Highlight.png)